The Language of Sparrows

 Note: The original publisher of The Language of Sparrows has returned the rights to me.
 This means the original version is no longer on sale, but I have put up an edited version for sale (available in both paperback and Kindle formats).

 I’m at work on a new book, which I’m calling Ember, at least as I write the draft.
 I don’t like to talk too much about my stories as I write, since I discover the story’s heart as I type.
-I’ll just say it’s about an artist unable to paint after an accident, a homeless girl and a ranch with a hidden story.
+I’ll just say it’s about an artist unable to paint after an accident, the artist’s search for the girl who was the subject of her last painting (now missing), and a ranch with a hidden story.